[Q] What does VHS stand for?

 [A] Anything you say at the space should will be treated as though it was spoken in the public.
 It sucks that they stole your idea and we don’t condone that but if it was a secret it should not have been talked about in a public space.

 [Q] How do I donate awesome things to VHS?

-[A] Offer the items on the mailing list.
-If you are leave something at the space for someone, please label it so it doesn’t get thrown out.
+[A] Offer the items on the forums.
+If you are leaving something at the space for someone, please label it so that it doesn’t get thrown out.

 [Q] I have a question that has not been answered here, Who do I ask?

-[A] I would suggest joining the mailing list and send the list your question.
-Or coming down to the space during one of our events and asking us directly.
+[A] I would suggest joining the forums and ask your question there.
+The forums are open to members and non-members alike.
+Alternatively, come down to the space during one of our events and asking us directly.

 [Q] What is this Do-ocracy thing?

 [A] If you see something that needs doing, why aren’t you doing it? – A do-ocracy (also sometimes do-opoly, which is a more obvious pun on “duopoly”) is an organizational structure in which individuals choose roles and tasks for themselves and execute them.
 Responsibilities attach to people who do the work, rather than elected or selected officials.

 [A] [T]oo [L]ong [D]idn’t [R]ead, for people that post walls of text to the forums.

 [A] Send an email to email@example.com and if your dues are set up for recurring payments your responsible for cancelling them.